divechan/docs/docs/contracts/v2/reference/API/03-queries.md

     dailyVolumeETH
     dailyVolumeToken
     dailyVolumeUSD
   }
 }
 ```

-### ETH Price
+### STEAMX Price Tracking

-You can use the Bundle entity to query current USD price of ETH in Uniswap based on a weighted average of stablecoins.
+Query the Bundle entity to ascertain the current USD value of STEAMX in Rails Network Swap, based on stablecoin pair averages.

 ```
 {
- bundle(id: "1" ) {
+  bundle(id: "1") {
     ethPrice
   }
 }
 ```